mungewell/mpd-utils/sysex/sysex_data.md

-# Program and Global Memory
+# Retrieving Program and Global Memory

 Program and Global memory can be read via SysEx calls.
 Due to the 7bit limit on the byte count value this has to done in chunks, the returned